bytex-solutions/snamp/docs/main.md

 SNAMP Documentation
 ====
 This is a top-level page of SNAMP technical documentation.
-Here you can found all necessary information about all aspects of installation, configuration and etc.
+Here you can found all the necessary information about any aspect of installation, configuration etc.

 ## Fundamentals

 * [Overview](overview.md) - basic terms and concepts.
-This is a first page for all newbees
+Getting familiar with a platform and modules
 * [Resource Adapters](adapters/introduction.md) - features of resource adapters
 * [Resource Connectors](connectors/introduction.md) - features of resource connectors